Garlic Lemon Chicken Marinade

 How to Store Garlic Lemon Chicken Marinade

 If you prefer to prep your meals well in advance to make the work week a little easier, feel free to prep this easy chicken marinade ahead of time (just don’t marinate the chicken too far in advance!).
-You can store this chicken marinade in the fridge for up to a week in a tightly sealed container.
+You can store this chicken marinade in the fridge for up to a week in a tightly sealed container or jar.

 This marinade can also be stored in the freezer for up to three months.
-If you choose to store this in the freezer, I recommend first freezing the marinade in an ice cube tray.
+If you choose to store this in the freezer, I recommend first freezing the marinade in an ice cube tray or in 1 ounce or 4 ounce cup souper cubes.
 Once frozen, pop the marinade cubes into a freezer bag.
 This way, you can thaw out the exact amount of marinade you need without wasting the rest!

 - You could also add Grilled Carrots and Grilled Zucchini or Grilled Potatoes to the menu for a mixed grill of sorts!